aidanjrauscher/ProgrammerGPT/README.md

 Goal: Create an agent capable of generating and executing code.
 Also, store generations in a vector db and retrieve when appropraite.

-Stretch: Have agent generate code to achieve desired tasks
+Stretch: Have agent generate code to web scrape

 Inspiration: [Voyager](https://github.com/MineDojo/Voyager)